 The Student Bill of Rights is a summary of your rights as a student regarding sexual assault, domestic violence, dating violence, and/or stalking.
-St. Thomas Aquinas College's Title IX and College Policies can be located at: http://www.stac.edu/about-stac/college-offices-directory/human-resources/title-ix-information.
+St. Thomas Aquinas College's Title IX and College Policies can be located at: https://stac.edu/title-ix/.
 You can also visit the STAC Home Page (WWW.STAC.EDU) then click on MY STAC in the top right corner of the page.
 Scroll Down to TITLE IX INFORMATION and click there to go to the TITLE IX Page.
-A printed copy of the Student Bill of Rights is also available in the Title IX Office, Borelli Hall.
+A printed copy of the Student Bill of Rights is also available in the Title IX Office, Romano Student Alumni Center.